Luken510/Breakout/README.txt

-Simply enter Debug folder, start the exe to play the game
+Simply enter the Release folder, start the exe to play the game

 Controls are Left and Right Arrows to move, left and right respectively